OpenAPI/Swagger Integration

 {

-options.AddSannrValidationSchemas(); // Single line!
+options.SchemaFilter<SannrGeneratedSchemaFilter>(); // Single line

 });

-// Model automatically generates schema
+// Model drives the schema automatically

-public class UserRequest
+public partial class UserRequest

 {

-[EmailAddress] public string Email { get; set; }
+[EmailAddress] public string Email { get; set; } = string.Empty;

 [Range(18, 120)] public int Age { get; set; }